torcher/BadMelon/README.md

 - Data: Contains the BadMelon business logic, database models and access logic.

 ### Tests
 Unit test projects are built on xUnit.
-The intention is to have over 90% code coverage with these tests.
+The intention is to have over 80% code coverage with these tests.
+See the test-results.txt file in the root of the tests project for current coverage information.

-- Data Tests: Unit testing of the domain models and repositories.
-Repository tests are not meant to test Entity Framework, but are meant to test predictable issues like foreign key constraints as well as ensuring required related data is loaded
+- Data Tests: Unit testing of the domain models and value conversions.
+These tests ensure the recipe/food inventory logic is working properly.
 - API Tests: Integration tests that ensures endpoint functionality all the way to the database, including proper HTTP status codes.

+To generate a coverage report, execute the RunTests powershell script located in the root of the tests project.